piku235/JungiThemeBundle/Resources/doc/php-theme-mapping.md

 Parameters have a local scope, so basically they have no use in php theme mappings, because you could simply replace them by a php variable.
-Parameters are starting to have meaning when it comes to using global parameters, so we will focus here on how to use parameters.
+Parameters are starting to have meaning when it comes to using global parameters, so we will focus on how to use them.
 Using parameters is pretty straightforward, you only have to surround a parameter with percent sings e.g. **%footheme.mobile_systems%**, just like in the symfony services.

 #### Global parameters

-As you see the list below is very short at this moment, but as time goes on new global parameters can come.
+As you see the list below is very short at the moment, but as time goes on new global parameters can join.

 Name | Description
 ---- | -----------
 kernel.root_dir | parameter imported from the symfony service container, it returns a path of the root directory project.

 ### Themes

-As you know we distinguish two types of theme: **standard** and **virtual**.
+As you should already know there are two types of theme: **standard** and **virtual**.
+How to create them using mapping you will learn below.

 #### Standard theme

 [Show the definition class](https://github.com/piku235/JungiThemeBundle/blob/master/Mapping/ThemeDefinition.php)

-A standard theme is represented by the **ThemeDefinition** class.
+A standard theme is represented by the **ThemeDefinition** class, which is the base class for theme definitions.
+The following example shows two different ways of creating a standard theme definition.

 ```php
 use Jungi\Bundle\ThemeBundle\Mapping\ThemeDefinition;